 Less tech is better, so when reaching for a blog I skipped wordpress and picked up golang.
-A couple years ago Ruby on Rails was a consideration but using that would push me to use a larger more expensive virtual machine compared to using golang.
+A couple years ago Ruby on Rails was a consideration but using that would push me to use more expensive virtual machines.

 Wordpress runs the internet, at least a significant share of it.
 The wiki page mentions